Art that celebrates Ferris State University's Honors Program has been created by students to inspire students for years to come.

-Five metal sculptures, commissioned by the Honors program, were designed, engineered and constructed by students under the supervision of resident artist Robert Barnum.
-The pieces, recently installed in each of the residential program’s halls, will be officially unveiled Sunday, April 28.
+Five metal sculptures, commissioned by the Honors Program, were designed, engineered and constructed by students under the supervision of resident artist Robert Barnum.
+The pieces, installed in each of the residential program's halls, were officially unveiled April 28, 2013.

 A sculpture that depicts "Community" graces a wall in Pickell Hall, while another symbolizing "Global" can be found in Miller Hall.
 "Leadership" is represented in Henderson, "Culture" in Puterbaugh and "Scholarship" in Ward.

 "The Honors Program is about more than just getting good grades or a high test score –- it is about developing an identity as part of the community, both on campus and off," said Peter Bradley, director of the Honors Program.
 "Robert's sculptures will serve as a prominent reminder of our commitment to strive toward those ideals."

 Ferris' Honors Program provides academic and leadership resources and support to challenge and nurture some of the University's most highly motivated students.
 The program has grown steadily from an initial enrollment of 132 students in 1997 to 767 during the 2012-13 academic year.